Latest USDC (USDC) News Update

 1. Digital Dollar Interoperability Act (Late April 2026)

-Overview: Circle applied for a U.S. federal trust bank charter in mid-2025, tentatively named "First National Digital Currency Bank" (BTCC).
-Approval would place USDC reserves and custody under the oversight of the Office of the Comptroller of the Currency (OCC), deepening ties with traditional finance.
-What this means: This is bullish for USDC because it enhances institutional trust and security, potentially attracting more conservative capital.
-The timeline remains uncertain, pending regulatory review.
+Overview: Circle applied for a federal trust bank charter in mid-2025, tentatively named "First National Digital Currency Bank" (BTCC).
+This ongoing process seeks to place USDC's reserve management and custody under the oversight of the Office of the Comptroller of the Currency (OCC), a key U.S. banking regulator.

 Conclusion